-Under 16s make up less than one percent of NHS patient surveysSeptember 20th, 2011 in Health /
+Under 16s make up less than one percent of NHS patient surveysSeptember 20, 2011 in Medicine & Health / Health

 Children under 16 make up less than 1% of participants in national NHS patient surveys, finds research published online in the Archives of Disease in Childhood.

 But the issue is particularly important as young adults who are asked about their experiences of the NHS, are less satisfied with the care they receive than older adults, say the authors.

 In 2010 the Kennedy Report concluded that services for children and young people receive disproportionately lower priority in the NHS and that these often provide mediocre care.

 Current government policy places a great deal of emphasis on patient feedback as a spur to improving the quality of care.

 The researchers reviewed 38 national surveys undertaken between 2001 and 2011, covering all aspects of NHS care.

 Patients under the age of 16 were included in only one of these surveys, equivalent to just 0.6% of more than 10 million respondents since 2001, and none since 2004.

 Most of those aged 16 to 24 were positive about their experience of the NHS, but they were less happy with the care they received than older adults.